bluevacationpt2/10MBy/README.md

 # 10MBy

-Compress videos and audio to fit under just 10MB.
+Easily compress videos and audio to fit under just 10MB from the context menu in Windows.

 ## Download